lesiak/snippets-of-knowledge/AWS.md

   > - **Active Directory** – Choose this option if you want to continue managing users in either your AWS Managed Microsoft AD directory using AWS Directory Service or your self-managed directory in Active Directory (AD).
   > - **Identity Center directory** – When you enable IAM Identity Center for the first time, it's automatically configured with an Identity Center directory as your default identity source unless you choose a different identity source.
 With the Identity Center directory, you create your users and groups, and assign their level of access to your AWS accounts and applications.
 - [Connect to a Microsoft AD directory](https://docs.aws.amazon.com/singlesignon/latest/userguide/manage-your-identity-source-ad.html)
+  > IAM Identity Center uses the connection provided by the AWS Directory Service to synchronize user, group, and membership information from your source directory in Active Directory to the IAM Identity Center identity store.
+No password information is synchronized to IAM Identity Center, because user authentication takes place directly from the source directory in Active Directory.
 - [Connect a self-managed directory in Active Directory to IAM Identity Center](https://docs.aws.amazon.com/singlesignon/latest/userguide/connectonpremad.html)
   > o configure single sign-on access for these users, you can do either of the following:
   > - **Create a two-way trust relationship** – When two-way trust relationships are created between AWS Managed Microsoft AD and a self-managed directory in AD, users in your self-managed directory in AD can sign in with their corporate credentials to various AWS services and business applications.
 One-way trusts do not work with IAM Identity Center.